jacobposz/Music-Recommendation-System/README.md

 ![image](https://user-images.githubusercontent.com/89123268/202083572-379baed0-dd80-4fd2-b7e8-f325092be46a.png)

 - This is going to read a wav file and get the corresponding embeddings
-- We're going to fetch all of the wav files in demo assets (all the stuff in this repository; all of these wav files)
-- The goal here is to convert these wav files into the embeddings using the max audio embedding generator
-- So for every single WAV file, we're going to execute this curl request -> I'm passing the audio wav file to the URL (right here) -> its then going to run the prediction model through our embedding and when it generates an embedding, it's going to output it to a json file
+- When it generates an embedding, it's going to take the wav file and output it to a json file
 - Let's say we extract the embedding which is a list of lists where each list within that list is 128 characters of bytes -> we want the audio length to be cut at 10 seconds -> we want to make sure that every audio clip is the same size -> in this case, each list of lists will contain 10 lists and each of those 10 lists will be 128 characters for bytes
-- We then print out every call and encode every one of those wav files printed above into an embedding

 - now, since its a list of lists, each of those lists is 10x128 for every single sample -> We then flatten it so that we have a single vector of 1280 dimensions that represents a WAV file
 - Now that its a much more compressed representation, we can find the cosign similarity between 2 sounds -> if the cosign similarity is higher, that means the 2 vectors/sounds are more "similar"
 - lets test out a few values:
 - #birds2 vs birds1 = .906
 - #jazz guitar vs guitar = .893
 - both have high cosign scores which makes sense because they are different types of the same thing

-- now, lets print all of these into a cosign similarity matrix:
+- Below is a sample cosign similarity matrix:
 ![image](https://user-images.githubusercontent.com/89123268/202065065-43a5bcde-d6b4-409a-a0d2-a77a81ab837d.png)

 - as we can see, the jazz guitar and regular guitar have a cosign similarity of .89 which is super high